jenpetsmit/eutilities/eutils/elink.md

 #### WebEnv

-  * Web Environment.
+  * **Web Environment**.
 This parameter specifies the Web Environment that contains the UID list to be provided as input to ELink.
 Usually, this WebEnv value is obtained from the output of a previous ESearch, EPost or ELink call.
 The WebEnv parameter must be used in conjunction with query_key.

   * Link from protein to gene: